arduino-libraries/Arduino_LowPowerPortentaC33/README.md

 ### RTC Alarm
-To make your board wake up on an RTC alarm you simply need to call `lowPower.setWakeupRTC()` and it will enable that functionality
+To make your board wake up on an RTC alarm you simply need to call `lowPower.setWakeupRTC()` and it will enable that functionality .

 ## Put your board to sleep
 To put your board to sleep or deepsleep simply call `lowPower.sleep()` or  `lowPower.deepSleep()`

+## Known limitations
+Automatic sleep doesn't currently work together with the other sleep modes.